centreon/centreon-documentation/en/administration/centreon-ha/upgrade-from-centreon-failover.md

 ### Finalizing the upgrade

-First, finish the Central upgrade process by taking Web Wizard steps:
+First, complete Web wizard steps to finish the Central upgrade process:
     * If you upgrade from the 19.10, follow this [chapter](../upgrade/upgrade-from-19-10.html#finalizing-the-upgrade).
     * If you upgrade from the 19.04, follow this [chapter](../upgrade/upgrade-from-19-04.html#finalizing-the-upgrade).